wyndylew/espn-flb-transaction-importer/README.md

 5. If all goes well, it will spit out a bunch of information and write to the specified file.
 6. Import that file to Excel or Google Sheets (so you can share with the rest of the league like the nice person I know you are) and enjoy.

+## Thanks

+Special thanks to [Crunch Time Baseball](http://crunchtimebaseball.com/baseball_map.html) for supplying the CSV containing player IDs.
+Make sure to take a look over there if you're interested in fantasy data.